-Question Displays draw in your audience to see what questions other people have asked, what questions you’re working on, and what questions you’ve answered.
+List Embeds draw in your audience to see what questions other people have asked, what questions you’re working on, and what questions you’ve answered.

-Coming soon, the Open Notebook will give your audience the chance to see a story come together and contribute their expertise during reporting.
+Notebook will give your audience the chance to see a story come together and contribute their expertise during reporting.

 You have total control over which of these tools you use and how you present them to your audience.